nerfstudio-project/viser/_sources/examples/05_camera_commands.rst.txt

         import viser.transforms as tf

         server = viser.ViserServer()

-        num_buttons = 20
+        num_frames = 20

         @server.on_client_connect
         def _(client: viser.ClientHandle) -> None:
-            """For each client that connects, we create a set of random frames + a button for each frame.
+            """For each client that connects, we create a set of random frames + a click handler for each frame.

-            When a button is clicked, we move the camera to the corresponding frame.
+            When a frame is clicked, we move the camera to the corresponding frame.
             """

             rng = onp.random.default_rng(0)

-            def make_frame(i: int) -> viser.GuiButtonHandle:
+            def make_frame(i: int) -> None:
                 # Sample a random orientation + position.
                 wxyz = rng.normal(size=4)
                 wxyz /= onp.linalg.norm(wxyz)
                 position = rng.uniform(-3.0, 3.0, size=(3,))

-                # Create a coordinate frame, and a button to move to that frame.
+                # Create a coordinate frame and label.
                 frame = client.add_frame(f"/frame_{i}", wxyz=wxyz, position=position)
                 client.add_label(f"/frame_{i}/label", text=f"Frame {i}")
-                button = client.add_gui_button(f"Frame {i}")

-                @button.on_click
+                # Move the camera when we click a frame.
+                @frame.on_click
                 def _(_):
-                    for b in buttons:
-                        b.disabled = True

                     T_world_current = tf.SE3.from_rotation_and_translation(
                         tf.SO3(client.camera.wxyz), client.camera.position
                     )